 For those looking for the best laser vision correction strategy in Cleveland, LASIK, SMILE, and PRK are your options.
-All three are considered effective ways to correct your vision and become less dependent on glasses and contact lenses.
+At Clear Choice LASIK, all three are considered effective ways to correct your vision and become less dependent on glasses and contact lenses.
 But, you may be asking yourself, which one is for me?
 Let’s take a look at the differences between LASIK, PRK, and SMILE.

 PRK is a laser eye surgery where the laser ablates tissue on the top layer of the cornea.
 During a PRK procedure, the outer layer (epithelium) of the cornea (the clear window in the front of the eye) is removed and your cornea is then reshaped using a cool excimer laser.
 The difference between PRK and LASIK is that no flap is created during a PRK procedure.

 PRK can treat myopia (nearsightedness), hyperopia (farsightedness), and astigmatism.
 The treatment takes about 5 minutes per eye, and it’s a quick outpatient procedure.
 Most patients have reported that the procedure is painless.

 PRK can be very beneficial for those with thin corneas and/or a higher prescription.

 It can also be the most suitable procedure for those who participate in contact sports or who have professions that run a risk of eye injury (MMA fighters, boxers).
 PRK is often used as a strategy to enhance a previous LASIK patient’s distance vision.

 If there is a downside to PRK, it is the healing time.

 Patients often are blurry for up to three weeks.
 Doctors often advise that patients proceed with PRK one eye at a time.
 A clear contact lens is often worn for a short period of time (5-6 days) after the procedure as an aid in healing.

 Vision outcomes from PRK are essentially identical to LASIK.
 Once your eyes have healed, you will likely experience greater independence from glasses and contacts.